Stages of Care

 Most patients who visit a chiropractor are experiencing an ache or pain.
 The discomfort may have come on suddenly or as the result of an accident; it may have started as a minor discomfort that has gotten worse over time.
 Whether addressing new pain or chronic pain, chiropractic care follows a very clear path of stages.
 Each stage includes important and specific elements.
 Our doctors follows these stages of care:

-Dr. Stein will talk with you about any pain or discomfort you are experiencing.
+Dr. Merrion will talk with you about any pain or discomfort you are experiencing.
 Next, we will take X-rays and complete a thorough examination.
 The x-ray is absolutely critical to accurately diagnose your condition and provide the most efficient and accurate treatment.

 We will carefully apply any necessary therapies to provide you with immediate pain relief.
 The doctor needs time to process and review your x-rays, so he will schedule you for a follow-up appointment either later that same day or the following day, during which he will go over your x-rays with you.